 How Do I Create a cPanel Account?

-Once the package is created, you can create a new account in the Account Functions tab of WHM.
+Once the package is created, you can create a new cPanel account in the Create a New Account section of WHM.
 You will need to complete several fields to configure the new account.
-The video and descriptions below will walk you through the process and help you to understand the information that is required.

-In this field, you must enter the domain name for which you are creating the cPanel (do not include www. in front of the domain).
+- Domain - Enter the primary domain name for the cPanel (do not include www. in front of the domain).
 If needed, you can create a cPanel account for a subdomain.

 - May consist of 8 characters or less

-Due to recent cPanel updates, Reseller accounts and VPS or Dedicated servers with the most recent version of cPanel may create usernames which are 16 characters or less.
+Due to recent cPanel updates, Reseller accounts and VPS or Dedicated servers with the most current version of cPanel may create usernames 16 characters or less.